Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Conclusion

 Admittedly, the main results of this work critically depend on the diffusive re-acceleration models of CR propagation, which are supported by a number of independent analyses \cite{Trotta:2010mx, Jin:2014ica, Johannesson:2016rlh, Boschini:2017fxq, Boschini:2018baj, Boschini:2020jty, DeLaTorreLuque:2021yfq, Luque:2021nxb, Yuan:2017ozr, Korsmeier:2021brc, Silver:2024ero}, but not yet conclusive.
 Future X-ray observation missions (e.g., e-ASTROGAM, AMEGO \cite{Engel:2022bgx}) can probe interstellar all-electrons with energies of $\mathcal{O}(100\,\mathrm{MeV})$ via their inverse Compton effects, potentially examining the existence of diffusive re-acceleration \cite{Orlando:2017mvd}.
-Furthermore, since the predicted spectra of synchrotron signals of PBHs are softer than the observed spectrum, future radio surveys extending below the atmospheric window threshold (10 MHz) could provide stronger constraints.
-It is also possible to obtain meaningful constraints on $f_\mathrm{PBH}$ with diffusion break models of CR propagation, if the radio survey data at lower frequencies are available.
+Finally, we emphasize that our present bounds are primarily limited by the intensity and spatial variance of the astrophysical radio background.
+Future low-frequency radio facilities such as SKA-low and improved LOFAR surveys with improved angular resolution and broad-band polarimetric capabilities are expected to enable more robust modeling of the GMF and subtraction of the astrophysical radio background in the analysis.
+Such improvements could tighten the constraints on $f_\mathrm{PBH}$ by an order of magnitude.
+In addition, since the spectra of synchrotron signals of PBHs are softer than the observed spectrum, future radio surveys extending to frequencies below the atmospheric window threshold can also provide stronger constraints on PBHs.